Hydrosamueldc/NithubProject/README.md

 If fire and air or water and air are matched up, it results in a tie, and no damage is dealt to either player.
 After each round, the player who wins the clash deals damage to the opponent equal to the difference in life points.
 The game continues until one player's life points reach zero.
-At the end of the game, the player with remaining life points is declared the winner.
+At the end of the game, the player with the remaining life points is declared the winner.

 Game Implementation
 The game is implemented in Python and is text-based, allowing players to enter their choices through the console.
 The code is structured into a single function play_game() that encapsulates the entire gameplay.